TN police tells YouTube to block channel having offensive content against hymn on Lord Muruga | Headlines

 TN police tells YouTube to block channel having offensive content against hymn on Lord Muruga

-YouTube has been asked to block a channel that has offensive content including a post against popular Tamil, Hindu hymn "Kanda Sashti Kavacham," police said here on Monday.
-Against the backdrop of arrest of two men of the channel following complaints by the BJP's legal wing and Hindu outfits, police said cyber crime wing has written to the social media platform.
+YouTube has been asked to block a channel that has offensive content, including a post against popular Tamil Hindu hymn "Kanda Sashti Kavacham" and two more men were held, taking the total arrests in the case to four, police said here on Monday.
+Against the backdrop of the arrest of two men of the channel following complaints by BJP's legal wing and Hindu outfits, police said the cyber crime wing has written to the social media platform.

-The video post against the 'Kavacham' hymn, considered sacred and recited everyday by millions of Tamil Hindus seeking divine protection from Lord Muruga caused outrage and many people took to social media to register their protest and seek action.
-In thee post, the anchor Surendran alias 'Nathigan' (meaning atheist) allegedly gave vulgar and offensive interpretation to the centuries old hymn authored by a revered saint, Bala Devaraya Swami at the famed Chennimalai Sri Subramania Swamy temple near Erode in western Tamil Nadu.
+The video post against the 'Kavacham' hymn, considered sacred and recited every day by millions of Tamil Hindus, seeking divine protection from Lord Muruga, caused outrage and many people took to social media to register their protest and seek action.
+In the post, the anchor Surendran alias 'Nathigan' (meaning atheist) allegedly gave a vulgar and offensive interpretation to the centuries old hymn authored bya revered saint, Bala Devaraya Swami at the famed Chennimalai Sri Subramania Swamy temple near Erode in western Tamil Nadu.

-Besides Surendran, another man Senthilvasan ofthe channel was also arrested and the duo are in judicial custody.PTI VGNBN WELCOME WELCOME.
+Besides Surendran, another man, Senthilvasan of the channel,was also arrested and the duo are in judicial custody.
+Days ago, a CCB team also had conducted searches in the office of the Karuppar Kootam channel at T Nagar here and sealed it.

 - READ MORE ON: